 Zeelie’s artistry stems from her upbringing in rural Alabama.
 She creates Black and queer refuges called ‘soulscapes’ – blending sound, performance, installation, wilderness and more to provide solace and challenge systemic oppressions.

-Zeelie Brown is being hosted by Professor Andil Gosine.
-Zeelie will be collaborating with the EUC community to create a quilt to explore the intersections of Black and Queer identities and nature, and will be shared at Dr. Gosine’s keynote lecture at the Sexuality Studies Association conference as part of Congress @ York on May 29th.
+Hosted by Professor Andil Gosine, Zeelie collaborated with the EUC community to create a quilt to explore the intersections of Black and Queer identities and nature, and was shared at Dr. Gosine’s keynote lecture at the Sexuality Studies Association conference as part of Congress @ York.

-Zeelie met with graduate student Danielle Legault to talk about her upcoming visit.
+Zeelie met with graduate student Danielle Legault to talk about her visit.